ac-tuwien/MHLib.jl/README.md

 For demonstration purposes subdirectory [`MHLibDemos`](MHLibDemos/README.md) provides a Julia package (not separately registered at JuliaHub), with basic implementations for the following classical combinatorial optimization problems, to which some of MHLib's metaheuristics are applied:

 - `GraphColoring`: graph coloring problem based on `VectorSolution`
-- `MAXSAT`: maximum satisfiability problem based on `BinaryVectorSolution`
+- `MAXSAT`: maximum satisfiability problem based on `BoolVectorSolution`
 - `TSP`: traveling salesperson problem based on `PermutationSolution`
 - `MKP`: multi-constrained knapsack problem based on `SubsetVectorSolution`
 - `MISP`: maximum independent set problem based on `SubsetVectorSolution`

 It is recommended to take the `MHLibDemos` package with one of the demos as template for developing MHLib-based metaheuristics for your own problem.
-Remember to activate this package's own Environment in order to run the demos.
+Remember to activate this package's own environment in order to run the demos.

 Further smaller usage examples can also be found in the test directory of the MHLibDemos package.

 ## Hyperparameter Tuning

-Subdirectory `Tuning` contains examples on how [`irace`](https://github.com/MLopez-Ibanez/irace) can specifically be used for tuning algorithms implemented in Julia.
-See [Tuning/README.md](Tuning/README.md) for details.
+Subdirectory `tuning` contains examples on how [`irace`](https://github.com/MLopez-Ibanez/irace) can specifically be used for tuning algorithms implemented in Julia.
+See [tuning/README.md](tuning/README.md) for details.

 ## News